 , you are permitted to disburse earnest money funds without a written release if the earnest money agreement terminates according to its own terms prior to closing and provides for such disbursement;

 (c) Relating to a specific escrow transaction or collection account in excess of the actual amount held in your trust account in connection with such transaction or collection account;

-(d) To pay any fee owed to your employees or for your own business expenses.
-Such fees or expenses must be paid from your own regular business bank account and not from your trust account or accounts;
+(d) To pay any fee owed to you, your employees or for your own business expenses.
+Such fees or expenses must be paid from your own general business operating account and not from your trust account or accounts;

 (e) For bank charges of any nature.
 You must make arrangements with your bank to have any bank charges applicable to the trust accounts charged to your regular business bank account, or to provide a separate statement of bank charges so they may be paid from your regular business bank account.
 However, you may pay bank charges from the interest you receive on trust accounts allowed under subsection (2)(c) or (d) of this section;

 (f) If the Washington financial institution's trust account does not have the ability to automatically charge fees to another account, or does not provide a separate statement for the service fees as required by (e) of this subsection, and the account is debited for service fees, you must deposit funds from your general business or other nontrust account to cover the service fee charged within one banking day after receipt of notice of the charge;